-AS and A Level Physics is a wonderful course to study if you are curious about the fundamental rules of the universe and have the desire to contribute to the technological and intellectual development of society.

-Through studying physics you will gain an insight into the principles which govern our experience of reality, appreciate how physics has contributed to modern life and gain knowledge of problems which still need to be resolved.
+A Level Physics is an essential area of study if you are curious about the fundamental rules of the universe and have the desire to contribute to the technological and intellectual development of society.
+Through studying Physics you will gain an insight into the principles which govern our experience of reality, appreciate how Physics has contributed to modern life and gain knowledge of problems which still need to be resolved.
 Physics is a subject which evolves with each discovery and has contributed hugely to human development.

-The aims and objectives of this qualification are to enable pupils to understand and enjoy physics in a broader context.
+The aims and objectives of this qualification are to enable pupils to understand and enjoy Physics in a broader context.
 The course will build upon and expand on skills and knowledge gained at GCSE level.